esgomezm/microscopy-dl-suite-tf/README.md

 pip3 install -r microscopy-dl-suite-tf/dl-suite/requirements.txt
 ```

-## Download or place some training data
+## Download or place your data in an accessible directory
 Place the training, validation and test data in three independent folders.
 Each of them should contain an `input`and `labels` folder. **For 2D images**, the name of the images should be `raw_000.tif` and `instance_ids_000.tif` for the input and ground truth images respectively.
 If **the ground truth is given as videos**, then the labels should be `name.tif` and `name_Segmentationim-label.tif`for the input and annotated video respectively.

 ## Create a configuration file with all the information for the model architecture and training.